xenify-io/litepaper/README.md

 ## ⚡️ Scenario 2: User burns during Hour-24 of a cycle

-Now, let’s say you decide to burn 10,000 batches during the last hour of the daily cycle on BNB Chain, where the value per batch is set at 0.1 BNB.
-Taking into account that the Batch Coefficient (BC) during the last hour of a cycle is 0 and the Time Coefficient (FC) during the last hour is 100%, the protocol will determine your Burn Fee (BF) as 1000 BNB.
+Now, let’s say you decide to burn 10,000 batches during the last hour of the daily cycle on Arbitrum, where the value per batch is set at 0.01 ETH.
+Taking into account that the Batch Coefficient (BC) during the last hour of a cycle is 0 and the Time Coefficient (FC) during the last hour is 100%, the protocol will determine your Burn Fee (BF) as 100 ETH.

 <br>

 $$
-BF = (1 \times 1000) \times (1 - (10,000 \times 0)) = 1000 \space BNB
+BF = (1 \times 1000) \times (1 - (10,000 \times 0)) = 100 \space ETH
 $$

 <br>